DEMIURGE-studio/bevy_gauge/bevy_gauge.md

 ## Stat Manipulation

-The `StatAccessor` system parameter is your primary tool for interacting with stats after initialization.
+The `StatsMutator` system parameter is your primary tool for interacting with stats after initialization.

 ### Adding Modifiers
 You can add modifiers to an entity's stats dynamically.
 Modifiers can be simple numerical values or expressions.